mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 232 - Reusable Code/readme.md

 Repeated code is a problem and a hint for a missing abstraction.

-Remember you don't need to avoid cut and pasting.
+Remember you *don't need to avoid* copying and pasting.

-You must explicitly write the repeated code and remove the duplication by introducing an abstraction.
+You must explicitly *write* the repeated code and remove the duplication by introducing an abstraction.

 Avoiding the cut and paste is a shortcut and a symptom of premature optimization.